DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

 in the reader's mind.
 Boilerplate is minimal and all the variables are at the same scope level.

-[redux-saga](https://redux-saga.js.org/) is a great alternative as well.
+For projects based on Redux - [redux-saga](https://redux-saga.js.org/) offers a great **Generator** based alternative as well.
 Be aware that redux-saga is a library, which of course introduces additional learning, maintenance and project-size/performance overhead.
 It's one of the best nonetheless.

-# To be continued...
+# Problem 2: